actions/setup-python/docs/advanced-usage.md

 - run: python my_script.py
 ```

-It's also possible to use **x.y-dev syntax** to download and set up the latest patch version of Python, alpha and beta releases included. (for specified major & minor versions):
+It's also possible to use **x.y-dev syntax** to download and set up the latest patch version of Python, alpha, beta and rc (release candidate) releases included. (for specified major & minor versions):

 ```yaml
 steps: